trunk-io/docs/check/configuration/definitions.md

 `good_without_config`: boolean, indicates whether this linter is recommended without the user tuning its configuration.
 Prefer `suggest_if`.

 `files` is a list of file types listed in the `lint.files` section that this linter applies to.

+`files` File configs for this command.
+If absent, will use the whole linter's file_configs.
+Note: this defines the entire list of file configs for this command, rather than appending to those of the entire lint command.

 `include_lfs`: boolean, exclude this filetype if it is tracked using LFS.